-In the daily conversation of Japanese, you may hear many phrases commonly said with the word “Kudasai” such as the following sentences;
+In everyday Japanese conversation, you may hear many phrases that are commonly used with the word “kudasai”, such as the following sentences:

-Have you heard both sentences when you were traveling or being in Japan?
+Have you heard these two phrases when you have travelled or been in Japan?

-Normally, it is being translated roughly as “Please” somehow.
-However, “Kudasai” has other meanings depending on the situation.
-In many other countries, people are confused to get the difference between “Kudasai” and “Onegaishimasu”.
+It is usually translated roughly as “please“.
+However, “kudasai” has different meanings depending on the situation.
+In many cases, foreigners are confused about the difference between “kudasai” and “onegaishimasu“.

-There are some situations when it’s more appropriate to use “Kudasai” instead of using “Onegaishimasu” and vice versa.
-Could you tell me when the situation is?
-If you are not sure, please don’t worry!
-You can comprehensively master the phrase “Kudasai” from now on.
-Let’s check it out!
+There are some situations where it’s more appropriate to use “kudasai” instead of “onegaishimasu“, and vice versa.
+Could you tell me when that might be?
+If you’re not sure, don’t worry!
+From now on, you can master the phrase “kudasai” as well as “onegaishimasu” completely.
+Let’s try it!

 Contents

-Each language represents the culture and it is influenced by history.
-At first, take a look at the original meaning.
-“Kudasai” [ください] is derived from the verb “Kudasaru” [くださる], which means to ”Give Me Something”.
-It is the polite explanation verb that means the same as “Kureru” [くれる].
+Every language represents culture and is influenced by history.
+First, look at the original meaning.
+“Kudasai [ください]” is derived from the verb “Kudasaru [くださる]”, which means “give me something”.
+It is the polite declarative verb that means the same as “Kureru [くれる]”.

-Following this, “Kudasai” [ください] is used when you want to get something from the other speaker or party.
-In English, we can translate it to “Please give me (this).”
-Thus, the verb is describing the action of the “Requester” and “Kudasai” is a word used when asking or urging other people to take some action.
+After that, “Kudasai [ください]” is used when you want to get something from the other speaker or party.
+In English, we can translate it as “Please give me (this)”.
+So, the verb describes the action of the “requestor” and “kudasai” is a word used when asking or urging other people to do something.

-2. What does the meaning of “Kudasai” [ください] in a sentence?
+What does the meaning of “Kudasai [ください]” in a sentence?

-The meaning of “Kudasai” depends on whether it is used in a Verb or an Auxiliary verb.
+The meaning of “kudasai” depends on whether it is used as a verb or an auxiliary.
 There is little difference in meaning and usage.
-The most famous phrases are the following 3 Grammatical Patterns.
+The most famous phrases are the following 3 grammatical patterns.

-“Please give me N” is used when you are asking someone to give you something (Noun).
-The example of the sentences using the above pattern is as the following;
+“Please give me N” is used when you ask someone to give you something (noun).
+The example of sentences using the above pattern is as follows:

 Please give me this.

-NOTED: “Nをください“ or “Please give me N” is used for people who have lower positions than you.
+NOTE: “Nをください” or “Please give me N” is used for people who are lower than you.

-Talking about the real case, for an instant: when a teacher asks something from a student, asks for something or product at a store, or orders at a restaurant.
+Talking about the real case, for a moment: when a teacher asks something from a student, asks for something or a product in a shop, or orders in a restaurant.

 Shoruino kopi wo Kudasai.